russki007/nodejs-aws-shop-fontend/infrastructure/README.md

 - Install dependencies by running `npm`.
 - If you don't have an AWS account, [create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 - Install the [AWS CLI](https://aws.amazon.com/cli/).
-  - Verify that the AWS CLI is installed by running `aws` in a terminal window.
 - Set up [AWS Shared Credential File](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
   - Your `~/.aws/credentials` (`%UserProfile%\.aws\credentials` on Windows) should look like the following:
     ```